sarahchesley/ClubQuiz/index.md

 </p>

 <p align = right> pay NHS dues ($15 once a year)
-submit 4 hours of service monthly by 11:59PM on the 1st day of each month attend at least one meeting each month participate in at least ONE NHS sponsored event each semester maintain a 3.4 cumulative GPA </p>
+<p align = right>submit 4 hours of service monthly by 11:59PM on the 1st day of each month
+<p align = right>attend at least one meeting each month
+<p align = right>participate in at least ONE NHS sponsored event each semester
+<p align = right>maintain a 3.4 cumulative GPA

 ### Markdown